Q: Why did the chicken cross the road?

 - One classic problem-solving technique in physics is modeling.
 This course will teach you how to model a situation and how to apply the equations to solve for what you need.
 Many other courses you take will use this technique.

-- The materials covered here will serve as the basis for several second-year EngSci courses such as PHY293 and AER210 as well as upper-year courses in the Aerospace Engineering, Engineering Physics and Robotics Engineering majors.
+- The materials covered here will serve as the basis for several second-year EngSci courses such as PHY293 and AER210, as well as upper-year courses in the Aerospace Engineering, Engineering Physics, and Robotics Engineering majors.